AleksandarJavorovic/portfolio-project-2/README.md

 ### **Timer**

 Timer is here to make this quiz a little more intense, counting down from 15.
 When the Timer hits 5th sec, font changes color indicating that player is about to run out of time.
 If the Timer runs out, it is counted as Wrong Answer.
+The Timer gets reseted after the Next Question Button is pressed.

 - ![Timer Low](assets/images/features/timer-low.png)